-The aggregate principal amount of the Bonds which may be executed, authenticated and delivered under this Indenture is not limited except as provided in this Indenture or as may be limited by law.
-In order to provide sufficient funds for the purposes of financing Projects or for the purpose of refunding any Bonds or any bonds, notes or other obligations issued by the Authority for the purposes of financing Projects, Bonds of the Authority are hereby authorized to be issued from time to time without limitation as to amount except as herein provided or as may be limited by law and such Bonds shall be issued subject to the terms, conditions and limitations established in the Indenture and in one or more series as hereinafter provided.
+The aggregate principal amount of the Bonds which may be executed, authenticated and delivered under the Indenture is not limited except as provided in the Indenture or as may be limited by law.
+In order to provide sufficient funds for the purposes of financing Projects or for the purpose of refunding any Bonds or any bonds, notes or other obligations issued by the Authority for the purposes of financing Projects, Bonds of the Authority are authorized by the Indenture to be issued from time to time without limitation as to amount except as provided in the Indenture or as may be limited by law and such Bonds shall be issued subject to the terms, conditions and limitations established in the Indenture and in one or more series as provided in the Indenture.